Knuspii/crunchycleaner/README.md

 </pre>
 </p>

-### ✨ A lightweight, cross-platform system cleanup tool written in **Go**
+### ✨ A lightweight, cross-platform system cleanup tool
 CrunchyCleaner is made to be simple, easy and *very crunchy indeed!*\
-It helps you clear out caches, temp files, logs, and more — without confusing menus.
+It helps you clear out caches, temp files, logs, and more — without confusing menus and 100+ options.

+## 📥 [[Download here]](https://github.com/Knuspii/crunchycleaner/releases) <- Click here to download CrunchyCleaner!

 ---